-The UK will leave the EU on 31 October.
+Get ready for Brexit on 31 October 2019.
 This page tells you how to prepare for Brexit.
 It will be updated if anything changes, including if a deal is agreed.

 Sign up for email alerts to get the latest information.

-- Operate in the European Economic Area (the EEA), which includes the EU
+- receive personal data from organisations abroad, including the European Economic Area (EEA), which includes the EU

-What we mean by receiving personal data
+What personal data is

-An example of receiving personal data from an international partner would be a UK company that receives customer information from an EU company, such as names and addresses, to provide goods or services.
+An example of this is a UK company that receives customer information from an EU company, such as names and addresses, to provide goods or services.

-What you need to do before a no-deal Brexit
+What you need to do now

-What happens if you don’t act
+What happens if you do not act

-Where you don’t need to act - sending personal data from the UK to the EEA
+Sending personal data from the UK to the EEA

-UK businesses and organisations will continue to be able to legally send personal data from the UK to the EEA and 13 countries deemed adequate by the EU.
+You do not need to do anything now to continue sending personal data out of the UK to the EEA after Brexit.
+UK organisations will still be able to legally send personal data from the UK to the EEA and 13 countries deemed adequate by the EU.